New: Manage your customer journeys in one platform 🔀

 2. Identify what content resonates with your audience before investing in lead capture around similar topics

 No forms, no friction.
-Just watch what resonates and gate accordingly.
+Just see what performs and gate accordingly.

 Your audience knows more than you think.
 Just ask them.

-Emily Kramer built a 60,000-subscriber newsletter with one counterintuitive move: admitting she doesn't know everything.
+Emily Kramer built MKT1, a 60,000-subscriber marketing newsletter with one counterintuitive move: admitting she doesn't know everything.

-Most of us (as much as we might wish otherwise) aren’t subject-matter experts in our clients’ industries.
-We don’t know everything about the audience or the workflows.
-But our clients do.
-So just ask.
+Most of us aren’t subject-matter experts in our clients’ industries.
+We don’t know everything about their audience or the workflows.
+But our clients do...so ask.

-"Marketers get so hung up on being the authority that they're scared to ask questions," says Emily, founder of MKT1.
-"But being 'business vulnerable' got me 25% more engagement for half the effort.
+"Marketers get so hung up on being the authority that they're scared to ask questions," says Emily, founder and gen marketer at MKT1.
+"But being 'business vulnerable' got me 25% more engagement for half the effort."

-(And get stuck on generic content creation that’s over-reliant on guesswork, SEO keyword-driven topics, and what competitors are doing.
-Because there’s nothing readers love more than a vague, bland listicle…)
+They get stuck creating generic assets that are over-reliant on guesswork, SEO keywords, and competitor analysis.
+(And there's nothing readers love more than a vague, bland listicle.)

-So get vulnerable.
+So get vulnerable and curious.
 Because when it comes to understanding your audience, there are no wrong questions—only the risk of not asking any at all.

 “Ask not what your audience can do for you…”